×

 Hypervisor

-The key component for hardware virtualization is the hypervisor.
+Hypervisor is the core of hardware virtualization is the hypervisor.
 It is also known as the Virtual Machine Manager (VMM).
 The hypervisor acts as a bridge between the physical system and the virtual machine.
 It helps in managing distribution of resources and ensure there is a robust isolation between different guest operating systems that are running.
 Each virtual machine acts like a standalone system that runs its own OS, applications, and workloads while sharing the same physical host hardware.
 There are two types of hypervisors:

 • Type 1 Hypervisors (Bare-metal): These hypervisors can be directly installed on the physical servers and do not need any host operating systems.
 They were known for their robust security and high efficiency.
 Some of the common examples are Microsoft Hyper-V and VMware ESXi.